kszcode/FuzzySearchFilesInCurrentFolder/README.md

 ## Installation

+Go to the command pallete: SHIFT+CMD+P > Install Plugin >FuzzySearchFilesInCurrentFolder

-You can copy the contents of this folder to:
+You can also install it manually just copy the contents of this folder to:

 ```~/Library/Application Support/fman/Plugins/User/FuzzySearchFilesInCurrentFolder```

-Soon probably you will be able to install it via the command pallete: SHIFT+CMD+P > Install Plugin >FuzzySearchFilesInCurrentFolder

 ## Further development